- Shares in Asia Pacific were higher during Monday's trading session.

-The U.S. dollar index, which tracks the greenback against a basket of its peers, was last at 98.885 after seeing levels above 99.6 earlier in the trading week.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was last at 96.912 after touching an earlier high of 97.195.